gcedeno/FEND_Capstone_TravelAPP/README.md

 ## Development

+Install all the dependencies runnig `npm i `.To get webpack running and build the dist folder, run `npm run build-dev`.
-To get webpack running, you’ll want to first run `npm run dev`, then `npm build` to get your dist folder created.
-Once that is created you can run `npm run dev` and `npm start` simultaneously to have hot loading of your project as well as a working express environment.
+Once that is created you can run `npm start` to have hot loading of the project as well as a working express environment.